amiel-danao/polangui-veterinary-clinic/ReadMe.txt

 Start Mysql and Apache
 Click Mysql -> Admin
-In Browser, Click New (to create a database) type in database name : clinic$clinic_database then Click create
+In Browser, Click New (to create a database) type in database name : polanguiveterina$clinic_database then Click create

 In windows start menu type in: environment variables